ThuyanhNguyennnn/Analysing-Customer-Group-with-Clustering/README.md

 ### Table of contents:

 1. **Introduction**
-    - Motivate the problem and what you are trying to accomplish in this report

 2. **Exploratory Data Analysis**
-    - Perform basic exploratory data analysis, present and comment on summary statistics, etc.

 3. **Customer Segmentation**
-    - Apply the clustering analysis we covered in lectures
+    - Apply the clustering analysis
-    - Choose an optimal number of customer segments/clusters using methods discussed in lectures
+    - Choose an optimal number of customer segments/clusters
-    - Interpret identified clusters in terms of customer profiles, e.g. there may be a cluster of university-educated females living in a mid-sized city
+    - Interpret identified clusters in terms of customer profiles
-    - Use two different clustering techniques
+    - Apply two different clustering techniques
     - How do the clusters identified by the two techniques compare?
 4. **Recommendations**
     - Suggestions regarding marketing techniques based on different clusters of customers